Banya (sauna): History

+The early banya was born in Kievan Rus'.
+Russian bathing customs emerged through the adaptation of practices and taboos encountered in other cultures, including Byzantium to the south, the Finns to the north, the Jews who lived among them, and Khazar tribes to the east.
+As in Byzantium, the banya could be a large urban institution that showed a community's respectability, yet, like the Finns and other northern peoples, it also remained associated with sorcery.

+An early description of the banya comes from the 12th-century Primary Chronicle.
+The banya is mentioned in the Chronicle in several passages and has therefore been used to support the claim that the banya has always been inseparable from the idea of Russia and Russians.
+The most frequently cited passage describes the Apostle Andrew visiting Eastern Slavic territories on his way to the Greek colonies on the Black Sea.
+Supposedly, the belief was held that Andrew crossed through the lands from the mouth of the Dnieper River, past the hills on which Kiev would later be founded, and went as far north as the ancient city of Novgorod.

 "Wondrous to relate," said he, "I saw the land of the Slavs, and while I was among them, I noticed their wooden bathhouses.
 They warm them to extreme heat, then undress, and after anointing themselves with tallow, they take young reeds and lash their bodies.
 They actually lash themselves so violently that they barely escape alive.
 Then they drench themselves with cold water, and thus are revived.
 They think nothing of doing this every day, and actually inflict such voluntary torture on themselves.
 They make of the act not a mere washing but a veritable torment."

+Another mention of the banya is found in the story of Princess Olga's revenge for the murder of her husband, Prince Igor, by the Drevlians, an Eastern Slavic tribe, in 945 AD.
+The leader of the Drevlians had hopes of marrying the widow Olga and sent messengers to discuss the idea.
+"When the Drevlians arrived, Olga commanded that a bath should be made ready for them and said, 'Wash yourselves and come to me.'
+The bath-house was heated and the unsuspecting Drevlians entered and began to wash themselves.
+[Olga's] men closed the bath-house behind them and Olga gave orders to set it on fire from the doors, so that the Drevlians were all burned to death."

 The original bathhouses were detached, low-lying wooden structures dependent on a fire lit inside to provide heat.
 A stove in a corner is made of large round stones that, when heated, are lifted with iron rods and placed in a wooden tub.
 Once the fire is built, the bather then removes the fire and flushes out the smoke before beginning the bath.
 Hence the soot and the term "black bathhouses" (chernaya banya).